vyos/vyos-documentation/docs/configuration/interfaces/openvpn.rst

 Now we need to specify the server network settings.
 In all cases we need to specify the subnet for client tunnel endpoints.
-Since we want clients to access a specific network behind out router, we will use a push-route option for installing that route on clients.
+Since we want clients to access a specific network behind our router, we will use a push-route option for installing that route on clients.

 .. code-block:: none